erikagreen7777/node-postgres/backend/README.md

 # README

-To start the node server, use `node index.js`
+To start the node server, use `npx nodemon index.js`

-Whenever changes are made to the backend, make sure you restart the server (see 👆) to apply changes.
+`Nodemon` is installed so it'll track any changes and automatically apply them so you don't have to restart the server.